Lael Wilcox – The best of the best in Ultra Endurance Cycling

 Rapha presents Life in the Peloton!

-Lael is one of the best guests I’ve had on the pod, she explained perfectly how the sport works, and the key differences between the types of events, either supported or self-supported.
+Lael explained perfectly how the sport works, and the key differences between the types of events, either supported or self-supported.

-I had a great laugh at the stories from Lael’s many adventures and we went into the details of how she manages her equipment, her preparation, and even what she prefers to listen to on those long nights alone on the bike.
+We had a great laugh at some of the stories from Lael’s many adventures and we went into the details of how she manages her equipment, her preparation, and even what she prefers to listen to on those long nights alone on the bike.

 For now though, sit back, relax and enjoy this one.
 Lael was a fantastic person to chat all things Ultra-distance and more and I really enjoyed recording this one.

 Listen & subscribe to this series on the Life in the Peloton website, at Spotify, Apple Podcasts, GooglePlay, Stitcher, Youtube or your favourite pod app.

 Tour Divide – Rapha Gone Racing – https://www.rapha.cc/es/en/stories/lael-wilcox